menu

 Gillham is a tiny town located in the state of Arkansas.
 With a population of 158 people and just one neighborhood, Gillham is the 309th largest community in Arkansas.

-Gillham is a blue-collar town, with 71.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Gillham, you'll notice that it is more blue-collar than most other communities in America.
+71.01% of Gillham’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Gillham is a town of transportation and shipping workers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Gillham who work in sales jobs (5.80%), management occupations (5.80%), and maintenance occupations (4.35%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Gillham has relatively fewer families with younger children, and/or college students.
 Combined, this makes Gillham a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Gillham doesn't have a public transportation system that people use for their commute.
+Gillham is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Gillham in 2022 was $26,203, which is middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,812 for a family of four.
 However, Gillham contains both very wealthy and poor people as well.